Alex1989Wang/TCP-IP-code-examples/README.md

 ### getaddrinfo function

-An example to demostrade the use of getaddrinfo function.
+An example to demonstrate the use of getaddrinfo function.

 ### sock-connections